qxf2/patient-health-record-dapp/README.md

 b.
 Once connected to Sepolia, you can obtain test Ether by using the Rinkeby Ethereum faucet.
 Visit the Sepolia faucet website (https://sepolia.etherscan.io/) and follow their instructions to request test Ether for your MetaMask account.

+## Build the contract:

+Start by creating an empty project in your workspace and initialize it using truffle init:
+`truffle init`

+Once this operation is completed, you'll now have a project structure with the following items:

+contracts/: Directory for Solidity contracts migrations/: Directory for scriptable deployment files test/: Directory for test files for testing your application and contracts truffle-config.js: Truffle configuration file

 ## Deploy the smart contract to Sepolia or local network